Extrinsic topology of Floquet anomalous boundary states in quantum walks: Physical implementations

 The one-cycle time evolution by the Hamiltonian in Eq.~(\ref{eq:Anderson}) is described by

 with $T=1$.
 The wavefunction at time step $t$ is derived by multiplying the state by $U_A^t$.
-Figure ~\ref{fig:Anderson_model} shows (a) the wave packet dynamics at time step $t$ starting at an edge of the system, (b) the density of states (DOS) histogram, and (c) a typical eigenstate of $U_A$.
-The Anderson localization occurs for $W/J=5$ in Fig.~\ref{fig:Anderson_model}.
+Figure~\ref{fig:Anderson_model} shows (a) the wave packet dynamics at time step $t$ starting at an edge of the system, (b) the density of states (DOS) histogram, and (c) a typical eigenstate of $U_A$.
+The system exhibits localized behavior in the finite system, indicating the localization length is smaller than the system size.
 After long time steps, the wave packet on the edge shows a localization with almost the same radius as the typical eigenstate, and does not diffuse into the bulk.

 We next introduce an extrinsic chiral edge state onto the boundary at $y=1$.
 We multiply $U_A$ by the unitary operator $A$,

 where the edge unitary operator is $U_{\text{edge}}(k_x)=e^{-ik_x}$, and consider the decorated time-evolution operator